How much is anxiety ruling your life?

-There are several other types of anxiety, but these tend to be the most common and the focus of therapy is very similar.
+There are several other types of anxiety, but these tend to be the most common, and the focus of therapy is very similar.

 What is OCD?

 Typical intrusive thoughts include themes of cleanliness or contamination, violent imagery, sexualised imagery, criminal or harmful thinking, and religious imagery.
 Many OCD sufferers are frightened that they will lose control or that if they don’t control their thoughts, then something terrible will happen.
-These intrusive thoughts take on an obsessive-like quality, which is where the name originates.
+These intrusive thoughts take on an obsessive-like quality, where the name originates.

 What is Panic?

 Panic is a frightening experience, especially when you don’t understand what is happening.
 However, once you know, it doesn’t necessarily become less scary.
 It is uncomfortable to feel panic because it feels like you aren’t in control.
-Typically, people report that are having a heart attack, fainting, suffocating or unable to breathe, losing their mind or having a stroke.
+Typically, people report having a heart attack, fainting, suffocating or unable to breathe, losing their mind or having a stroke.

 If you are struggling with panic, one of our counsellors, therapist or psychologists in Birmingham will be happy to help.
 Get in touch to book a consultation.